thtop/notes-advanced-js/07-Functional-Programming/09-Immutability.md

 # Immutability

-- Not chaing

-  - the data
-  - the state
+- Not chaing the data and the state
 - Copy of the state and return new state everytime

 ```js